Kitware/CDash/docs/NOTIFICATIONS.md

 In git, the person who pushes the change may not be the same person who authors the change.
 The person who pushes the change shall be known in this document as the commit author.

-### Message Decorator

-A decorator decorates the message with text as described by the topic.

 ### Notification

 The notification is the message containing the information intrinsic to the topic.
 This is usually an email, but we  abstract the concept to support other messaging systems, SMS and Slack for example.